Our planetary commitments

 May ’23 – Site Redesign

-This site was the resulting new, stand-alone site for life-centre design with average page loads 3X faster and a higher accessibility rating.
+This site was the resulting new, stand-alone site for life-centred design, with average page loads 3X faster and improved accessibility.

 Oct ’22 – Sustainable Web Improvements

-Using sustainable web guidelines, I made the following improvements to my home page, one of the highest traffic pages:
+Using sustainable web guidelines, I made the improvements to the home page, one of the highest traffic pages, resulting in these estimated impacts:

 - Reduction of carbon generated per visit from 403kg/yr to 20kg/yr